chains-project/sbom.exe/README.md

 [![tests](https://github.com/ASSERT-KTH/terminator/actions/workflows/tests.yml/badge.svg)](https://github.com/ASSERT-KTH/terminator/actions/workflows/tests.yml)

-A proof-of-concept to illustrate termination of Java virtual machine if a prohibited method in invoked.
-The proof-of-concept is located in [poc branch](https://github.com/ASSERT-KTH/terminator/tree/poc).
+A tool to illustrate termination of Java virtual machine if a prohibited method is invoked.
 Checkout the README on that branch for instructions.

 ## [Visualization by GitHub Next](https://githubnext.com/projects/repo-visualization/)